 Forest fires control: Forest and peat land fires are a major source of air pollution in Indonesia, particularly during the dry season.
 Controlling these fires can be accomplished through better land-use planning, fire prevention and management efforts, and law enforcement to prevent illegal burning.

-Waste management: Improper waste management can also contribute to air pollution, as garbage and other waste materials can release pollutants when they are burned or decompose.
+Waste management: Improper waste management can also contribute to air pollution as garbage and other waste materials can release pollutants when they are burned or decompose.
 Improving waste management practices, such as increasing recycling and composting, can help reduce air pollution.

 Raising awareness and public education: Raising awareness about the impacts of air pollution and encouraging individuals to take actions to reduce their own emissions can also be an effective way to decrease air pollution.